 Above: Un-polished acrylic edge as it is after being cut by a saw

-Being an extremely versatile material acrylic can be used for any number of projects and in many different ways.
+Being an extremely versatile material, acrylic can be used for any number of projects and in many different ways.
 It is safe to assume that different facets of acrylic’s resume will be focused upon, depending on what the project requires; it may have been picked due to its damage resistant properties, its cost, transparency, workability and so on.
 But no matter what it is being utilised for one thing that most people will want to ensure is that it has a good aesthetic.
 That is why it is important to learn how to smooth & polish Acrylic edges.

 The first step toward ensuring that your acrylic sheet will still look its best even after you have finished cutting, drilling and generally preparing it is simple: leave the protective film on as long as possible.
 The protective film which we are referring to is adhered to both surfaces of our acrylic sheets and will already be on when they are delivered; which makes the first step a very easy one to follow, as you don’t have to do anything!